Handling the 'Collecting information' message

 - List of symbols in Source browser window

-Note: Source Browser can be opened from the View menu of IAR Embedded Workbench.
+Note: The Source Browser window can be opened from the View menu in the IAR Embedded Workbench.

-Ensure that IAR Embedded Workbench is in the foreground, that is, it is the active application.
+Ensure that IAR Embedded Workbench is in the foreground, that is, being the active application.

 Look for generated

-.pbi files and check their modification dates (e.g., in
+.pbi files and check their modification dates (look in

 - IAR Embedded Workbench not in foreground (see above).

-- Slow file access (e.g., network disk, USB memory, intrusive virus protection).
+- Slow file access (for example: network disk, USB memory, intrusive virus protection).

-- Number of files to collect info from.
+- Number of files to collect information from.

-- Size of files to collect info from.
+- Size of files to collect information from.